coherence-community/coherence-demo/README.md

    kubectl apply --namespace coherence-demo-ns -f demo-cluster.yaml
    ```

-   Use `kubectl get pods -n coherence-demo-ns` to view the scale down progress.
+   Use `kubectl get pods --namespace coherence-demo-ns` to view the scale down progress.

    > Note: The Coherence Operator ensures that all scale operations are
    > carried out in a safe manner (checking service statusHA values) to ensure no data is lost.